rubenfapaza/raXL-Stat/README.md

 ## Troubleshooting

 - **Unblocking the XLL Add-in**:
-  - If Excel blocks the raXL Stat XLL file (e.g., `raXL_Stat.xll`) due to security settings, right-click the file in File Explorer, select `Properties`, and on the `General` tab, check the `Unblock` checkbox if available, then click `OK`.
+  - If Excel blocks the raXL Stat XLL file (e.g., `raXLStat-AddIn64-packed.xll`) due to security settings, right-click the file in File Explorer, select `Properties`, and on the `General` tab, check the `Unblock` checkbox if available, then click `OK`.
 [Microsoft Support](https://support.microsoft.com/en-us/office/excel-is-blocking-untrusted-xll-add-ins-by-default-a3ebfa24-0f25-4b66-a2e3-39c473e6bded)
   - Alternatively, move the XLL file to a trusted location: In Excel, go to `File > Options > Trust Center > Trust Center Settings > Trusted Locations`, add the folder containing the XLL file, and restart Excel.
   - Ensure the XLL file is compatible with your Excel version (2016, 2019, 2021, or Microsoft 365, 32 or 64-bit).